 - 10. CAPITAL OUTLAY Local boards may levy up to 8 mills, subject to protest petition, for capital outlay funding.
 The money must be spent for capital outlay items as identified in state statutes.
 Revenue in this fund cannot be spent for operating expenses.
 Many school districts will try to build cash in this fund for special projects, or emergency facility needs. - 11.
 DRIVER TRAINING Revenue in this fund is received from student fees, driver education state aid, and transfers from the general fund.
 Carryover funds help fund the succeeding year's budget. - 12.
 EXTRAORDINARY SCHOOL PROGRAM This fund is used for before and after school programs.
 Revenue is received from fees and general fund transfers.
-The cash balance in this fund is normally very small. - 13.
+The cash balance in this fund is normally very small as these programs are normally expenditures from the at-risk fund. - 13.
 FOOD SERVICE This fund receives revenue from the federal government (approximately 70 percent), a small amount from the state, and sale of student meals.
 Federal guidelines provide that this fund should not exceed a three-month operating balance unless there are special circumstances. - 14.
-PROFESSIONAL DEVELOPMENT State aid for professional development reinstated beginning with the 2017-18 school year through 2020-2021 school year.
-School districts transfer money into this fund from the general fund to finance professional development activities. - 15.
+PROFESSIONAL DEVELOPMENT State aid for professional development is not funded for the 2025-2026 school year.
+School districts are urged to transfer money into this fund from the general or supplemental general fund to finance professional development activities so PD expenditures are easily tracked. - 15.
 PARENT EDUCATION PROGRAM All expenditures for parent education programs are paid from this fund.
 Revenue in this fund is state aid and transfers from the general fund. - 16.
 SUMMER SCHOOL Revenue in this fund consists of fees and general fund transfers.
-The cash balance in this fund is normally very small. - 17.
+The cash balance in this fund is normally very small as this program is usually funded through the at-risk fund. - 17.
 SPECIAL EDUCATION State aid for special education is deposited in the general fund and transferred to the special education fund.
+There is a required transfer to this fund from the Supplemental General fund.
 The state does not provide any money for special education until at least Oct 15 each year.
 Therefore, districts need a reasonable balance in this fund to operate for the first 3.5 months of the fiscal year. - 18.
-CAREER & POSTSECONDARY EDUCATION - Revenue in this fund consists of federal Carl Perkins money and general fund transfers.
+CAREER & POSTSECONDARY EDUCATION Revenue in this fund consists of federal Carl Perkins money and general fund transfers.
 The cash balance in this fund is used to help fund programs the following year. - 19.
 GIFTS & GRANTS This fund consists of gifts to the school district such as scholarships and individual gifts for a specific purpose.
-This fund may also include some private grants. - 20.
+This fund may also include select federal, state and private grants. - 20.
 SPECIAL LIABILITY EXPENSE (includes Judgments) This money consists of a mill levy authorized for special liabilities such as attorney fees, judgments, etc. - 21.
 SPECIAL RESERVE Used by few school districts, this is primarily a reserve fund for health care, uninsured losses, and workman's compensation. - 22.
-CONTINGENCY RESERVE This fund allows school districts to maintain a reserve for unexpected expenditures.
+CONTINGENCY RESERVE - This fund allows school districts to maintain a reserve for unexpected expenditures.
 Per KSA 72-5165, there is no cap on the contingency reserve fund balance. - 23.
 TEXTBOOK & STUDENT MATERIALS REVOLVING - This fund consists primarily of fees for the purchase of textbooks and general fund transfers.

-- 24. BOND & INTEREST Revenue in this fund is generated by state aid and a local mill levy, and is available for the payment of principal and interest on bonds. - 25.
+- 24. BOND & INTEREST Revenue in this fund is generated by state aid and a local mill levy and is available for the payment of principal and interest on bonds. - 25.
 COOPERATIVE SPECIAL EDUCATION Revenue in this fund is for school districts that sponsor a special education cooperative.